Glareola ocularis, 'Madagascan Pratincole'.

 Philepitta schlegeli, 'Schlegel's Asity'.
 Endemic to dry and wet forest in Madagascar.

 The biggest family of birds in Madagascar are the Vanga.
 Although species in the family are also found in other parts of the old world tropics of Africa and Asia, it is Madagascar where they have radiated to an extraordinary degree.
-Species of bird in Madagascar that were once though to be other types of birds such as Babblers, Bulbuls and Warblers, have been found to be Vanga hat have evolved to fill different niches.
+Species of bird in Madagascar that were once thought to be other types of birds such as Babblers, Bulbuls and Warblers, have been found to be Vanga hat have evolved to fill different niches.
+This family offers some of the most amazing and easy to recognise examples of convergent evolution.

 Calicalicus madagascariensis, 'Red-tailed Vanga'.
 Found in dry forest, rainforest and forest edge in Madagascar.